Alison Rees Edwards

 - Academic study skills for students;

-- Language development;
+- Language development and literacy;

 - Health and well-being of young children.

-- I supervise undergraduate dissertations.
+I supervise both undergraduate and postgraduate dissertations.

-- Study skills for students
+- Academic study skills for students

 - Young children’s language development